A Parrondo paradox in susceptible-infectious-susceptible dynamics over periodic temporal networks: Results

 We show an example of the Parrondo paradox in Fig.~\ref{Floquet_multipliers_of_network}, where we set $\mu=0.5$.
 Figure~\ref{Floquet_multipliers_of_network}(a) shows $\lambda_{\text{F}}$, $\lambda_{\max}(\textbf{M}^{(1)})$, and $\lambda_{\max}(\textbf{M}^{(2)})$ as a function of $\beta$ for the periodic switching network shown in Fig.~\ref{fig:examplenetwork}, i.e., the one with $\ell=2$, $T=7$, $\tau_1 = 5$, $\textbf{A}^{(1)}= $, and $\textbf{A}^{(2)}= $.
 As expected, $\lambda_{\text{F}}$, $\lambda_{\max}(\textbf{M}^{(1)})$, and $\lambda_{\max}(\textbf{M}^{(2)})$ increase as the infection rate, $\beta$, increases.
 For static networks with adjacency matrices $\textbf{A}^{(1)}$ and $\textbf{A}^{(2)}$, the epidemic threshold, which is the value of $\beta$ at which $\lambda_{\max}(\textbf{M}^{(1)})$ or $\lambda_{\max}(\textbf{M}^{(2)})$ is equal to $0$, denoted by $\beta_{1}^*$ and $\beta_2^*$, respectively, is $\beta_1^* \approx 0.0272$ and $\beta_2^* \approx 0.0303$, where $\approx$ represents ``approximately equal to''.
 However, the epidemic threshold for the periodic switching network, denoted by $\beta_{\text{F}}^*$, is larger than both of these values, i.e., $\beta_{\text{F}}^* \approx 0.0335$.

 The shaded region in Fig.~\ref{Floquet_multipliers_of_network}(a) represents the range of $\beta$ for which we have super-critical (i.e., above the epidemic threshold) dynamics on the static networks (i.e., $\lambda_{\max}(\textbf{M}^{(1)}), \lambda_{\max}(\textbf{M}^{(2)})>0$) and sub-critical dynamics on the periodic switching network (i.e., $\lambda_{\text{F}}<0$).
-In this situation, the Parrondo's paradox is occurring such that the disease-free equilibrium is the unique stable equilibrium for Eq.~\eqref{linearize_sismodel_conts_temporal}, whereas, if the network were static then the disease-free equilibrium would be unstable and the number of infectious nodes would exponentially grow over time.
+In this situation, the Parrondo paradox is occurring such that the disease-free equilibrium is the unique stable equilibrium for Eq.~\eqref{linearize_sismodel_conts_temporal}, whereas, if the network were static then the disease-free equilibrium would be unstable and the number of infectious nodes would exponentially grow over time.
 Now we further explore the SIS dynamics at the $\beta$ values indicated by the circles in Fig.~\ref{Floquet_multipliers_of_network}(a).
 In Fig.~\ref{Floquet_multipliers_of_network}(b), (c), (d), and (e), we show $x_1(t)$ and $x_2(t)$ for $\beta = 0.01$, $\beta = 0.028$, $\beta = 0.032$, and $\beta = 0.04$ respectively.
-We recall that $x_1(t)$ and $x_2(t)$ are the probability that the $i$th node is infectious.
 We selected these four values of $\beta$ because each of them represents a qualitatively different situation regarding whether $\lambda_{\text{F}}$, $\lambda_{\max}(\textbf{M}^{(1)})$, or $\lambda_{\max}(\textbf{M}^{(2)})$ is positive or negative.
 In Fig.~\ref{Floquet_multipliers_of_network}(b), $x_1(t)$ and $x_2(t)$ exponentially decay at any instantaneous time and in a long term.
 This result is expected because the growth rates of infection, $\lambda_{\text{F}}$, $\lambda_{\max}(\textbf{M}^{(1)})$, and $\lambda_{\max}(\textbf{M}^{(2)})$, are all negative at this value of $\beta$.
-The time courses of $x_1(t)$ and $x_2(t)$ show anti-phase behavior when $\beta$ is poised near (see Fig.~\ref{Floquet_multipliers_of_network}(c)) or within (see Fig.~\ref{Floquet_multipliers_of_network}(d)) the region in which the Parrondo's paradox is present.
+The time courses of $x_1(t)$ and $x_2(t)$ show anti-phase behavior when $\beta$ is poised near (see Fig.~\ref{Floquet_multipliers_of_network}(c)) or within (see Fig.~\ref{Floquet_multipliers_of_network}(d)) the region in which the Parrondo paradox is present.
 In Fig.~\ref{Floquet_multipliers_of_network}(e), both $x_1(t)$ and $x_2(t)$ exponentially grow over time in the long term.
 This last result is expected because $\lambda_{\text{F}}$, $\lambda_{\max}(\textbf{M}^{(1)})$, and $\lambda_{\max}(\textbf{M}^{(2)})$ are all positive at this value of $\beta$.